Who doesn’t love reading real estate listings? It’s fun to dream, and lists of the “best places to retire” are fodder for the imagination.

-Of course, no one wants to burden children or friends.
+Of course, no one wants to burden their children or friends.
 But, in reality, loved ones often must step up when elders need care.

 So, make things easier for your kids and be realistic when you make a move.
-Adult children who are holding down jobs and rearing children will be severely burdened if they must travel long distances to help elderly loved ones.
+Adult children holding down jobs and rearing children will be severely burdened if they must travel long distances to help elderly loved ones.

 2. Is good medical care nearby?

 Living longer usually means living with a chronic disease.
 About 80% of older adults have at least one chronic disease, according to the nonprofit National Council on Aging, and 77% of older Americans have two or more.